weaviate/weaviate/gsi/fvs/README.md

 # GSI Technology's Gemini Fast Vector Search (FVS)

-## Introduction

 The Weaviate Gemini Plugin leverages GSI Technologies FVS Software Library.

-This directory provides profiling, debugging, and benchmark utilities and scripts for FVS.

-## Benchmarks
+This directory provides benchmarks for FVS as well as instructions for how you can reproduce these benchmarks on your system.

-### Deep1B
+# Deep1B Benchmarks

+## Search Recall vs Throughput

 ![Subsets of Deep1B](results/gemini_fvs_deep1B.png)